Tom-Ainsworth/blackshaw-theatre/README.md

     -   #### Imagery
         -   The images used were from the client, and also [Pexels](https://www.pexels.com/) for the hero image, and Miss McSkimming show.
 The large, background hero image is designed to be striking and catch the user's attention.
 It features a theatre cast on stage under the lights, to evoke an emotive response of excitement and professionalism in the user.
 The dark image matches the colour scheme of the site well, contrasting with the logo at the top.
 The boat image is to give a little bit of context to the show it relates to, and help the user envisage the scene.

 ## Initial Plan

  At the beginning, the plan was to create a multi page site split into the sectons required by the client seen [here](readme-content/wireframes.md).
 After further consultion with my mentor Antonio Rodriguez, we agreed that a mobile first would be a more appropriate method, as it means less clicking for the user, quicker load times for the page, as I wouldn't have to keep repeating header and footer code.
+The mobile wireframes are the final idea, and then the desktop site was built around this design.

 *   ### Wireframes